-If a load is placed against the sides, will they deflect out?
-Will deflection of the sides also twist the frame member where the sides are attached?
+If a load pushes against the side, will it deflect out?
+(Or in?)
+Will deflection of the sides also twist the frame members?

-Examine supports and spacing between them.
-If you carry a load that will press against the sides, be sure they are adequately strong.
+Look at the supports and spacing between them.
+If you carry a load that presses against the sides, be sure they are adequately strong.

 Concluding Thoughts …

 Appropriate trailer strength, especially for a utility trailer is very important.
 There are many things to look for as clues in all areas that indicate “cheapness” in the design.
 Primary methods of evaluation include judgment with respect to the specified load rating, and evaluation of trailer parts with an eye to expected use.

 Looking for shortcuts in trailer frame design (and other places), then using a good “gut feel” is a valid and valuable method of evaluation.
 It should have strength sufficient for it’s need.
 It does not have to be heavy duty if it’s a light trailer.
 A strong trailer that meets your needs, certainly increases the pleasure of ownership.

 Do you need trailer plans designed for strength?
 Check out the plans at MechanicalElements.com for both light duty and heavy duty trailers.

 Next Up: Dynamic Stability – What makes some trailers stable?

 Build a Great Trailer with Engineered Blueprints that have the design principles.